aramis-lab/clinicadl/docs/Predict.md

     - `--multi_cohort` (bool) is a flag indicated that [multi-cohort classification](Train/Details.md#multi-cohort) is performed.
     In this case, `caps_directory` and `tsv_path` must be paths to TSV files.
+    - `--label` (str) name of the target label used in classification and regression tasks.
+      Default will reuse the same label as in the training task.
     - `--overwrite` (bool) is a flag allowing to overwrite a data group to redefine it.
 All results obtained for this data group will be erased.